Marketing and selling to B2B customers used to be a lot easier, straightforward, and predictable. As marketers and salespeople, you were in charge.

-Additionally, the pandemic has resulted in new B2B customer expectations as they have become accustomed to a new virtual environment.
+Additionally, the post-pandemic world has normalized the virtual environment.
 Such demands include easy access to information, e-commerce options, improved connections via engaging and interactive virtual events - rather than long webinars, and on-demand customer support.

 Finally, in an era when customer experience (CX) is a fundamental business value, we see B2B buyers being “consumerized,” taking signals from their experiences as consumers and adopting B2C buying behaviors in which things like emotions play a larger part.